ezaldvar/TransdevInc/README.md

-# TransdevInc
-An Online Management Information System with SMS Notification for Transformational Development Inc.
+# An Online Management Information System with SMS Notification for Transformational Development Inc.
 <br/>
 This is a proposed thesis capstone project by De Vera, Catherine Kate P. et al
 <br/>